slee-lab/solid-state-recipes-with-impurity/README.md

 ### For the publication "Text-mined dataset of solid-state syntheses with impurity phases using Large Language Model" by Sanghoon Lee, Kevin Cruse, Viktoriia Baibakova, Gerbrand Ceder, and Anubhav Jain.

 [SS_rxns_80806.gz.pkl](SS_rxns_80806.gz.pkl) is the dataset consisting of 80,806 solid-state synthesis recipes.
+Update: The dataset is uploaded to [Figshare](https://doi.org/10.6084/m9.figshare.30423274) and the version here will be deprecated to reduce redundancy.